MozamelJawad/My_Portfolio/README.md

 ### Prerequisites

-In order to run this project, you need:
+To run this project, you need:

 ### Setup